Skip to main content

 The screening programmes send a bowel cancer testing kit every 2 years to people eligible to take part.
 You need to be registered with a GP to receive a screening invitation.

-There are separate bowel screening programmes for the different countries in the UK.
-Find out more.
+There are separate bowel screening programmes for the different countries in the UK, find out more here.

-Video ‘How to do the bowel screening test’ can be shared with patients.
+This video explaining how to do the bowel screening test can be shared with patients.

-1. Faecal Immunochemical Test (FIT) Gateway C – FIT for screening, and symptomatic.
-Supported by Cancer Research UK, Bowel Cancer UK and accredited by RCGP.
-Time to complete 2 hours.
-Free, need to register with Gateway C. This course aims to increase health practitioner’s understanding of the use of FIT as a screening tool; support practitioner’s in using FIT appropriately in symptomatic patients, to aid decision making in relation to referral on a suspected cancer pathway.
+• Faecal Immunochemical Test (FIT) Gateway C: This course aims to increase health practitioner’s understanding of the use of FIT as a screening tool, and support practitioners in using FIT appropriately in symptomatic patients, to aid decision making in relation to referral on a suspected cancer pathway.
+It is supported by Cancer Research UK, Bowel Cancer UK, and is accredited by RCGP.
+It is free and requires registration with Gateway C, and takes approx. 1 hours to complete.

 Lung Cancer